Monday, December 21, 2020

 Next morning we picked up the girls from the nearby airport, did our shopping and were looking forward to a relaxing day when we found out that the caravan park had put us on a site where we couldn't extend.
 Not feeling like packing up just to move site, we had a frantic morning getting everything done and packing up to leave.
 Maggie and the kids packed up while I drove back to the dual battery specialist to have the magic device correctly wired and to pay up.
 All done, we picked up few a few more supplies and wended our way south out of the city, down the Fleurieau Penninsula to Deep Creek National Park.

-After pitching our first camp as a reassembled family on cobblers hill, we drove the 4wd track down to blowhole beach.
+After pitching our first camp as a reassembled family on Cobblers Hill, we drove the 4wd track down to blowhole beach.

 From Blowhole Beach